-By:\

-JENNIFER G. EDWARDS, Managing Director
+By: JENNIFER G. EDWARDS, Managing Director

-EXHIBIT "A"
+EXHIBIT A

-NOTICE TO NATIONAL REPOSITORY OF FAILURE TO FILE AN ANNUAL REPORT
+NOTICE TO THE NATIONAL REPOSITORY OF FAILURE TO FILE AN ANNUAL REPORT

-Name of Issuer:The Gloucester County Improvement Authority ("Authority")Name of Bond Issue Affected:The Gloucester County Improvement Authority \$9,225,000 County Guaranteed Solid Waste Revenue Bonds (Landfill Expansion Project - Cell 16), 2023 BondsDate of Issuance of Affected Bond Issue:March \, 2023
+Name of Obligated Person: County of Gloucester, New Jersey

+Name of Bond Issues Affected: The Gloucester County Improvement Authority

+\$16,695,000 County Guaranteed Solid Waste Revenue Bonds

+(Cell Expansion Projects), Series 2025

+Data of Jamana of the

+Date of Issuance of the

+Affected Bond Issue: July 16, 2025

-NOTICE IS HEREBY GIVEN that the County of Gloucester, New Jersey ("County") has not provided an Annual Report with respect to the above-named Bond issue as required by Section 3 of the Continuing Disclosure Agreement dated March \\\, 2023 between the County and the Dissemination Agent.
-[TO BE INCLUDED ONLY IF THE DISSEMINATION AGENT HAS BEEN ADVISED OF THE EXPECTED FILING DATE - The County anticipates that such Annual Report will be filed by\\\\\\.]
+NOTICE IS HEREBY GIVEN that the Obligated Person has not provided an Annual Report with respect to the above named Bond issue as required by Section 3 of the Continuing Disclosure Agreement, dated July 16, 2025, between the County and the Dissemination Agent.
+[TO BE INCLUDED ONLY IF THE DISSEMINATION AGENT HAS BEEN ADVISED OF THE EXPECTED FILING DATE - The Obligated Person anticipates that such Annual Report will be filed by ].